Next small group departure: 27th February 2018

 Accommodation: The Coral Tree.
 (B)

-Early evening proceed for the street walk tour to experience delicious Agra street food.
+Early evening venture on our street walk tour to experience delicious Agra street food.
 Taste delightful local cuisine from some of the oldest and most reputed food joints in the city.
 The tour will start with 3 vegetarian starters, various snacks, a main course with nan and rice and will finish with a couple of local deserts

 Finish in time to transfer to Agra railway station to board overnight train, the Marudhar Express to Varanasi as per below given schedule.
 (B, D)